Opioid Epidemic: Addiction Statistics

 Opioids are a factor in at least 7 out of every 10 overdose deaths

-Line Graph: Comparative Overdose Deaths per 100,000 Residents, including all drugs and any opioids on NCDAS
+Line Graph: Comparative Overdose Deaths per 100,000 Residents, including all drugs and any opioids

 Jump to a state: AL | AK | AZ | AR | CA | CO | CT | DE | FL | GA | HI | ID | IL | IN | IA | KS | KY | LA | ME | MD | MA | MI | MN | MS | MO | MT | NE | NV | NH | NJ | NM | NY | NC | ND | OH | OK | OR | PA | RI | SC | SD | TN | TX | UT | VT | VA | WA | WV | WI | WY